-A Valuer General's Roll Valuation (i.e. a government capital valuation) may be accepted by the Management Committee.
-The government capital valuation is taken to be the amount shown as the capital value of the property as last determined by the Valuer General in a government valuation report and any annual valuation adjustment factors issued by the Valuer General are disregarded.
-In determining whether to accept a government valuation of a proposed security property the Management Committee takes into account:
+The adjusted government capital valuation of a property may be accepted by the Management Committee.
+The adjusted government capital valuation is the amount shown as the capital value of the property as last determined by the Valuer General in a government valuation report adjusted by the current adjustment factor issued by the Valuer General for the class of property into which the property falls for the valuation district in which the property is located.